dabsterindia/LABs/SSL-TLS/Set Up Truststore for Ambari Server.md

 __Do you see any security Vulnerability here???__

-Yes!!! the password of your truststore is configured in plain text, you can encrypt this entry using this [DOC](https://docs.hortonworks.com/HDPDocuments/Ambari-2.6.2.2/bk_ambari-security/content/optional_encrypt_database_and_ldap_passwords.html).
+Yes!!! the password of your truststore is configured in plain text.

-OR execute `ambari-server setup-security` and select option [2] to Encrypt passwords stored in ambari.properties
+__Execute `ambari-server setup-security` and select option [2] to Encrypt passwords stored in ambari.properties__: [Ref](https://docs.hortonworks.com/HDPDocuments/Ambari-2.6.2.2/bk_ambari-security/content/optional_encrypt_database_and_ldap_passwords.html).

 ## Step 4.
 Restart ambari server